Important information on entry and residence for people fleeing Ukraine

 If you have an acute illness or pain but don't have enough money, you can get help from the Social Welfare Office.
 The same applies to emergency medical care.
 You can learn how to apply for such support in the section “Can I get financial support?”.
 Please note: You must apply for support before you go to the doctor.
 The Social Welfare Office will then give you a so-called “treatment certificate” (“Behandlungsschein”).
 In some federal states, you will also receive a so-called “health card” (“Gesundheitskarte”) with which you can visit a doctor free of charge.
 You can learn more about it in our chapter “Healthcare for refugees”.

-Please note: From June 1st, 2022, individuals who already have a residence permit according to §24 or a corresponding “Fiktionsbescheinigung”+ registration at the Central Register of Foreign Nationals will receive financial support from the Jobcenter.
+Please note: Individuals who already have a residence permit according to §24 or a corresponding “Fiktionsbescheinigung”+ registration at the Central Register of Foreign Nationals will receive financial support from the Jobcenter.
 You will then be covered by statutory health insurance.
 And the Jobcenter will make contributions on your behalf.

 You can choose your statutory health insurance yourself.
 At krankenkasseninfo.de you will find a list of statutory health insurance companies in Germany.
 You must apply the insurance cover yourself with the health insurance company of your choice.
 You can get help with filling out the applications from the Jobcenter responsible for you or from a counselling centre.
 Some health insurance companies also offer membership applications in Ukrainian.
 If you do not apply to a health insurance company yourself, the Jobcenter can register you at any health insurance company.
 You can learn more in the section “Jobcenter”.